Is an MBA good for a career change? Many UQ alumni would say so. And Suzanne Wood is one of them.

 “It was great to grow our skills and confidence together and learn how to articulate our value,” says Suzanne.

 “A big part of the UQ MBA is teamwork, and a reason for that is to share the learning experience with other students.
-There’s enormous professional and personal value in learning from the people you’re studying with.
+I found enormous professional and personal value in learning from the people you’re studying with.
 Once I embraced the experience, I knew I belonged because I had something to offer them too.”

-How Suzanne felt empowered to make a career change after the MBA
+Suzanne's career change after the MBA

 “The UQ MBA was an amazing opportunity to take my health background and apply it in a new way,” she says.